PART I: ALL OF IT

 It wasn’t a hard-core negative ad, though – the health care bill is fair game under any circumstance.
 Jablonski said that, given Johnson’s big lead, the plan was to stay positive.
 “Even if they start running ads with video of a fake bearded Ron Johnson sex offending,” he said.

 In that vein, the campaign cut an ad with Johnson and his daughter, Carey, discussing her heart problem at birth.
 But it needed to be re-shot, because they felt Johnson didn’t deliver his lines with enough emotion.
 The goal was to get a positive ad on the air featuring Carey, who “presents well on TV.”
-(Campaign-speak translation: “she’s hot.”)
+(Campaign-speak translation: “she’s attractive.”)
 Eventually, they shelved the ad altogether.

 Yet Johnson’s ads – simple, yet effective – were the envy of campaigns around the country.
 Brad Todd, of OnMessage Media, said when producing an ad, his competition isn’t the other candidate – it is the ad that airs directly before and directly after his campaign ad.
 “What you produce has to hold a viewer’s attention and look like it belongs will all the other ads on the air,” he said.